stvnsok/flock-python-1531/src/assumptions.md

 ## Related to message.py and messages
     *   For message/edit an empty string is a string that has no white space at all, therefore will have a length of zero without performing any stripping

+    *   Message objects only require time created, therefore when a message is edited, it will not create a new message object, but simply update the message field of the existing message object

+## Related to permissions
+    *   Channel permissions will be separate to global permissions.
+Global permissions are admin rights across the Flockr app, whereas a channel permissions are limited to the scope of the selected channel.
+Channel permissions will work how regular admin permissions work in other messaging apps.
+    *   Permission_id will be stored in both the user object and channel.members object.
+Only the first user to sign up to Flock is a a global admin.
+Anyone that creates a channel is admin of that channel, not of Flockr.

+    *   Since we used a boolean 'is_owner' to determine whether a member is the creator or owner of a channel, we will continue to use that as it is embedded in iteration1 tests.
+Spec only requires a permission id be set as a global variable.

 ## General:
     * if token is invalid there should not be any other error messages before it